julelang/manual/src/integrated-jule/interoperability/index.md

     println(total)
 }
 ```
-The above example demonstrates the interoperability of Jule with a C++ function that returns total of all values of an integer slice.
+The above example demonstrates the interoperability of Jule with a C++ function that returns the total of all values of an integer slice.
 The C++ header file is written entirely using the Jule API.
-The `Int`, and `Slice` types used are part of the API.
+The `Int` and `Slice` types used are part of the API.
 The `Int` data type is equally sensitive to system architecture as in Jule.
 The Jule source code declares to use `sum.hpp` first and binds the C++ function in it to Jule accordingly.
-Then a call is made from Jule and the result of the function is written to the command line.
+Then a call is made from Jule, and the result of the function is written to the command line.

 ## Error Handling

 The language you are using may have its own error-handling mechanism, such as C++ exceptions, but these are undefined from Jule's perspective.
-You must not let any error-handling mechanisms leak into Jule side.
+You must not let any error-handling mechanisms leak into the Jule side.
 If Jule runtime encounters this kind of behavior, the behavior is undefined.